-Based upon FMPA's current Base Load forecast, the ARP currently does not require any additional resources until the summers of 2024, 2025, and 2026, when it will need to acquire 22 MW, 40 MW, and 58 MW, respectively, from undesignated sources to maintain FMPA's 18% reserve margin.
-Schedule 8 at the end of this section shows planned and prospective ARP generating resources changes during the next 10-year period.
+Based upon FMPA's current Base Case load forecast, the ARP currently does not require any additional resources from undesignated sources to maintain FMPA's 15% reserve margin through the end of the TYSP study period.
+Schedule 8 at the end of this section shows planned and prospective ARP generating resources changes during the next 10-year period, which include several planned upgrades to existing resource entitlement capacities as well as the assumed transfer of the City of Vero Beach's entitlements in certain coal and nuclear power plants to the ARP as of January 1, 2019 for capacity planning purposes.